lite-xl/lite-xl/README.md

 # or pip3 install --user meson
 ```

-To build Lite XL with Meson use the commands:
+To build Lite XL with Meson the commands below can be used:
 ```sh
 meson setup build
 meson compile -C build
 meson install -C build
 ```

-When performing the "meson setup" command you may enable the "portable" option.
+When performing the "meson setup" command you may enable the "portable" option to choose the
+kind of install.

-If this latter is enabled Lite XL is built to use a "data" and a "user" directory
+If the portable option latter is enabled Lite XL is built to use a "data" and a "user" directory
 from the same directory of the executable.
 If "portable" is not enabled (this is the default) Lite XL will use unix-like
 directory locations.